tylerjwoodfin/remindmail/README.md

 # usage

 - natural language, e.g. `remindmail take the trash out on thursday`
-  - This is a work in progress!
-  - I recommend aliasing `remindmail` to `remind`; something like "remind me to take the trash out on Thursday" should parse properly.
+  - I recommend aliasing `remindmail` to `remind`; then, something like `remind me to take the trash out on Thursday` should parse properly.
 - scheduling `remindmail pull` to automatically pull reminders from Google through crontab (see below)
 - scheduling `remindmail generate` to automatically send emails based on date match from `remind.md` (see below)